kyro105360/scanmatrix-public/README.md

 - Leveraging pre-trained models and fine-tuning them for specific conditions.
 - Implementing adaptive brightness and contrast adjustments to preprocess images.
 - Rigorous testing across different environments and barcode types.

+  ### **Anticipated ML Risks**

+- High GPU resource requirements for training and running ML models.
+- Large datasets are challenging to store, transfer, and manage.
+- Poor image quality, blurry barcodes, or unusual angles may reduce detection accuracy.
+- Deployment costs for GPU-backed backend can be high.
+- Integration complexity between frontend, backend, and Supabase services (authentication, database, edge functions).
+- Limited user accessibility due to GPU requirements for running the backend locally.

 **Legal and Social Issues**